ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 In a hypothetical situation where `parallel_for` didn't have an implicit barrier, as in the example above, it's very likely that the computation of `res` wouldn't be correct.
-Since, we already have an implicit barrier, it will perform the right computation.
+Since we already have an implicit barrier, it will perform the right computation.

 #### Order of Execution